-AES Solar has made a significant contribution to the design and build of this year’s House of the Year, announced on Channel 4’s Grand Designs recently.
+AES Solar has made a significant contribution to the design and build of the 2018 House of the Year, announced on Channel 4’s Grand Designs recently.

-Lochside House is situated on the West Coast of Scotland and isn’t connected to any mains utilities.
-The house serves as a private retreat for its artist owner who fell in love with the tranquillity of the site miles from the nearest road or property.
+Lochside House is situated on the West Coast of Scotland and is unconnected to any mains utilities.
+The house serves as a private retreat for the owner – an artist who fell in love with the tranquillity of the site miles away from the nearest road or property.

 AES Solar was part of a team of architects, builders and other trades that worked closely together to build a property in the north-west Highlands, now recognised as the best house in the UK.